-I am a researcher in (Digital) Life Writing, (New) Media studies, and 20th Century American literature, all of which intersect in my academic work.
-I am interested in media archeology and the constructions/imaginations of media that are made by literary and rhetorical engagements.
+During the night, I am a researcher in (Digital) Life Writing, (New) Media studies, and 20th-century American literature.
+My research addresses the cultural narratives surrounding and participating in technologies through the intersections of life writing, media archeology, and twentieth-century American literature.
 In the Fall of 2018, I successfully completed my PhD in English at the University of Waterloo.

 As an instructor, I have designed and taught courses on academic writing, digital communication technologies, literary representations of digital technology, and comics.
 These courses involve a variety of methods, including media analysis, rhetorical analysis, and literary analysis, as well as experiential activities and assignments such as critical media projects and workshops.